 That said, you can experience the Mediterranean Diet anywhere in Greece, particularly in tavernas but also at restaurants where a younger generation of cooks and chefs have gone back to basics …offering dishes with a twist.

 Greek cuisine has dozens of plant-based options for the vegan and vegetarian but is also recommended by physicians, dieticians, and wellness teachers worldwide.
-For more on this wonderful nutrition plan visit OliveTomato.
+For more on this wonderful nutrition plan visit OliveTomato and this great book for beginners.

-Besides its multiple health benefits, UNESCO inscribed the Mediterranean Diet on its list of cultural heritage because it embodies the values of hospitality, neighbourliness, exchange and sharing.
+Besides its multiple health benefits, UNESCO inscribed the Mediterranean Diet on its list of cultural heritage because it embodies the values of hospitality, neighborliness, exchange and sharing.

 ♬ I end today’s post with a taste of the genuine rebetiko by one of the greats, Dimitris Gogos (aka Bayianteras) about a man’s desire to see his loved one that he – a man of the underground – roams like a bat at her doorstep to catch a glimpse of her.
 “Gyrno San Nychterida” (1939).